You are hereWriting for Model Railroad Hobbyist

 Technical notes: Subjects should be photographed using the RAW setting, if available, on your digital camera.
 The next best capture setting is the highest-quality JPEG or TIFF.

 Photos should be exposed properly and fill the frame with the intended subject matter.
 To provide us with the most publication design flexibility, we recommend that you take photos of your subject matter with various compositions.
+Bracketing images with different exposure settings is also a good idea.
 It’s better to err on the side of sending us too many photos rather than sending us too few.

-We prefer getting a high quality JPEG of your image of at least 800 x 600 in size (1600 x 1200 is even better), set to 72 DPI, but with the file size no larger than 1 megabyte max.
-Image files should not be corrected or manipulated for color, sharpness, size, cropping, or color mode unless you know what you are doing – and even then we prefer to have an image that has been only been resized (and nothing else) as our starting point.
+We prefer getting a high quality JPEG of your image that is at least 2400 x 1600 in size and larger if you have it.
+Image files should not be corrected or manipulated for color, sharpness, size, cropping, or color mode unless you know what you are doing.
 Please label image files that have been altered for content or aesthetics as "altered images".

 Drawings

 Clean, neat pencil drawings are fine for how-to illustrations, electrical schematics, track plans, and maps - these will be redrawn by our staff for publication.
-Track plans must be to scale.
+We prefer track plans be to scale.
 If you are a draftsman and want to contribute prototype drawings, email us for information on our style and standards.

-While not always necessary, we want to encourage you to include some rich media content with your article submission.
-If you're willing to think outside the box just a bit, with common tools like a tripod and a digital camera, it's not difficult to add useful rich media content most any article.
+While not always necessary, we want to encourage you to include some video or animation content with your article submission.
+If you're willing to think outside the box just a bit, with common tools like a tripod and a digital camera (still or video), it's not difficult to add useful media content most any article.

-Here's a list of rich media content examples to get you started:
+Here's a list of media content examples to get you started:

 Benchwork article: Do a time-lapse image sequence of you building the benchwork, which is easily done with just a digital still camera and a tripod.
 We'll turn your dozens of still images into a short movie that shows the benchwork being built.